remotion-dev/remotion/README.md

 ## License

 Be aware of that Remotion has a special license and requires obtaining a company license in some cases.
 Read the [LICENSE](LICENSE.md) documentation for more information.

+## Contributing

+Please read [CONTRIBUTING.md] to learn about contributing to this project.